-We next analyze the remaining metric of interest, which is the reliability $\eta_m$ obtained by multicast traffic.
-Like in the previous sections, we fix $N{rx}$ $(N_u)$ and perform a sweep on $N_u$ $(N{rx})$ .
-The corresponding analytical and simulation results are provided in Figs. 8a and 8b.
+We next analyze the remaining metric of interest, which is the reliability η_m obtained by multicast traffic.
+Similar to that conducted earlier, we fix $N{\rm rx}$ (N_u) and perform a sweep on N_u ($N{\rm rx}$).
+The corresponding analytical and simulation results are provided in Fig. 8(a) and (b).

 We first analyze the impact of the number of receivers on the reliability.
-According to the results of Fig. 8a, this impact is practically negligible.
+According to the results of Fig. 8(a), this impact is practically negligible.
 The reasons for this behavior are as follows.
-For the "open loop" schemes, namely No-Ack/No-Retry and GCR UR, performance is not affected by $N{rx}$ as
+For the "open-loop" schemes, namely, No-Ack/No-Retry and GCR UR, performance is not affected by $N{\rm rx}$ as we have shown in Section IV.
+Additionally, for the "feedback-based"